 We are pleased to showcase bean to bar chocolate from:

-Original Beans, Pralus, Dick Taylor, and Domori
+Definite Chocolate, Pralus, Dick Taylor and Domori

 Pralus (France) Madagascar 75% is a classic European chocolate bar made from Criollo, a rare type of cacao bean.
 Madagascar is known for their fruit forward aroma and flavors, and this bar consists of red berries, citrus, and even with a deep roast and added cocoa butter, the acidity of this cocoa shines through.
 While the finish isn't super long, its a well balanced bar that makes for easy munching and is one of Pralus' best selling bars.
 Chocolate from Madagascar is often regarded as the "gateway cacao" for fine chocolate beginners, as the fruity taste and aromas surprise even the most skeptical.

 Dick Taylor (USA) Belize 72% is a multiple award winning bar crafted in Arcata, California by two best friends who are former boat builders.
 This is a beautiful bar all around: an eye catching letterpress packaging with an intricate, pretty chocolate mold.
 Dick Taylor also pushes the traditional methods of chocolate making to coax the maximum pure flavor they can from their beans with no added ingredients.
 Their Belize bar has an intense dried fruit flavor of plum and apricot.
 It has a nice firm snap, with bright grassy acidity, and a long finish.